Lenty/SLiCAP_python/docs/userguide/instruction.rst

 #.
 One transfer function
 #.
 The complete network solution

-For (1) - (5) this variable is defined by the detector: **SLiCAPinstruction.instruction.detector** which can be set with the method: **SLiCAPinstruction.instruction.setDetector(*args)** The name of this function should be composed as follows:
+For (1) - (5) this variable is defined by the detector, which can be set with the method: `instruction.setDetector() <../reference/SLiCAPinstruction.html#SLiCAP.SLiCAPinstruction.SLiCAPinstruction.instruction.setDetector>`_.
+The name of this function should be composed as follows:

 - In the case of a voltage detector, the name should be the concatenation of 'V\_' and the name of the output node; in general: 'V_<outputNode>'.
 For the voltage difference between two nodes, simply use two arguments (see example below)

 - In the case of a current detector, the name should be the concatenation of 'I\_' and the name of the element (identifier) whose current is taken as detector current.

 Any dependent circuit variable can be selected as detector quantity.
-A symbolic list with available dependent variables is returned by the method: **SLiCAPinstruction.instruction.depVars()**
+A symbolic list with available dependent variables is returned by the method: `instruction.depVars() <../reference/SLiCAPinstruction.html#SLiCAP.SLiCAPinstruction.SLiCAPinstruction.instruction.depVars>`_.

 .. code-block:: python